So you have almost perfected your 3D presentation (we call them 'Jigs') and you need your international team's feedback?

 This has been a great tool for us internally, as we develop content for partners and needing to show status updates to them or ask technical questions about part numbers of materials used.

-First, make sure you have downloaded the latest version of JigSpace on your iPhone or iPad.
+First, make sure you have downloaded the latest version of JigSpace.
 Click here to check or update.

 Ideally prepare your participants to ensure they have done this too in advance of you starting the presentation.